Dyanna Bateman (she/her)

 Despite making up 52% of the LGBTQ+ community, bisexual people often go unrecognized in modern history and media.
 To celebrate Bisexual Pride Day and the inclusive Bi+ Week of September 23, this feature highlights prominent bisexual influencers and events throughout history.

-two genders, typically people of the same gender and of a different gender.
+Even though “bisexual” is the term used throughout this article, it is important to recognize all members of the bisexual+ community and understand and how these labels differ between each other.
+Bisexual is sexual attraction to two genders, typically people of the same gender and of a different gender.
 Pansexual is sexual attraction to all genders.
 Polysexual is sexual attraction to most genders.
 Being any of these labels does not mean the individual experiences attraction to these genders equally: homoflexible (being mostly attracted to people of the same gender) and heteroflexible (being mostly attracted to people of a different gender) also exist, but these terms are not required in one’s sexual identity.
 Queer, questioning, bicurious, fluid, non-monosexual, and a variety of other labels can also be included in the bi+ umbrella if the individual using those labels chooses to include themselves.
 It’s also important to note that “sexual” can be replaced with “romantic” in any of these cases, and that one’s sexual attraction and romantic attraction do not have to match!
 Regardless of which label an individual chooses to use or not use, they are still a valid member of the bisexual+ community.

 Richard von Kraft-Ebing first used the term “bisexual” (1892) to describe people who have sex with same-sex and different-sex partners.
 While this provided a word for the identity, bisexuality was still not commonly discussed throughout the early 20th century.
 The Stonewall Riots (1969) were a major turning point in the LGBTQ movement as a whole.
 However, before Stonewall there were only two prominent events in the bisexual community: the first documented appearance of bisexual characters in a United States film (1914) and the first official recognition of a gay student group, Stephen Donaldson’s Student Homophile League at Columbia University (1967).